DeepGraphLearning/ConfGF/README.md

 2. Join states: `join_states mol, traj*, 0`
 3. Delete useless object: `delete traj*`
 4. `Movie - Program - State Loop - Full Speed`
-5. Export the movie to a sequence of png files: `File - Export Movie As - PNG Images`
+5. Export the movie to a sequence of PNG files: `File - Export Movie As - PNG Images`
-6. Use photoshop use convert the png sequence to a GIF with the transparent background.
+6. Use photoshop to convert the PNG sequence to a GIF with the transparent background.

 ## Citation